Skip to main content.

 • Participants learn to use mindfulness to pay attention to emotions and cravings so they can make different choices.

-• The program can help people quit smoking, using smokeless tobacco (chew), or using e-cigarettes.
+• The program can help people quit smoking, using smokeless tobacco (chew), or using e-cigarettes/vapes.

 • Anyone interested can start classes at any time.